woodpecker-ci/woodpecker/docs/blog/2023-12-15-podman-sigstore/index.md

             use-sigstore-attachments: true" >> /etc/containers/registries.d/default.yaml

       # At pull, check the keyless sigstore signature of the distroless image.
       # This is a very strict container policy.
-It allows to pull from gcr.io/distroless only.
+It allows pulling from gcr.io/distroless only.
 Every other registry will be rejected.
       # See https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md for more information.

       # fulcio CA crt obtained from https://github.com/sigstore/sigstore/blob/main/pkg/tuf/repository/targets/fulcio_v1.crt.pem